skverma618/docs/src/docs/mvc/routing.md

 ## Controller Namespaces

-In case you're using an auto loader or using leaf in another framework and  you have your controllers in another directory, you can do sommething like this
+In case you're using an auto loader or using leaf in another framework and  you have your controllers in another directory, you can do something like this

 <div class="functional-mode">